dartmouth-cs52/dartmouth-cs52.github.io/assignments/hw3p1/index.md

 **Updates**:

-Immutable.js provides a nice update method.
-Slight trick to it.
+Immutable.js provides a nice update method, but there is a slight trick to it.
 It expects a function that will update the passed in value.
 Now that we know how to take an object and merrge properties on it we can use that as our update function:

 ```javascript
 this.setState({